Vancouver ski hills include Grouse, Mt. Seymour and Cypress. Also, just two hours away in opposite directions, there’s Whistler and Sasquatch.

 Grouse Mountain Ski Resort

 Grouse Mountain is the most accessible of Vancouver’s three local hills (so you don’t normally require winter tires and you can take public transit).
-Grouse also offers the best deal for season’s tickets (the famous Y2Play Pass) if you buy in the spring before, and the best year-round activities.
+Grouse also offers the best deal for season’s tickets (the famous Y2Play Pass) if you buy in the spring before.
+The mountain offers the best year-round activities as well.

-The ski hill at Grouse Mountain has 212 acres of skiable terrain, 33 daytime ski and snowboard runs, 15 night skiing runs, 5 terrain parks, 4 chairs, a vertical drop of 365 metres and 9 kilometres of snowshoeing trails.
-The resort also gets an average of 9.7 metres (or just under 32 feet) of snow per year.
+The ski hill at Grouse Mountain has 212 acres of skiable terrain, 33 daytime ski and snowboard runs.
+It also features 15 night skiing runs, five terrain parks, four chairs, a vertical drop of 365 metres and 9 km of snowshoeing trails.
+The resort also gets an average of 970 cm (or around 32 feet) of snow per year.

-The resort has been operating since 1926, has large-scale snow-making capabilities and it’s particularly popular with families, youth and international visitors.
+Grouse has been operating since 1926.
+The mountain resort has large-scale snow-making capabilities and is particularly popular with families, youth and international visitors.

-What makes Grouse different from all the other ski hills is the fact that you have to take a tram up to its base.
-The parking lot is at the bottom of the mountain and instead of driving to the top you take a ride on the Skyride tram for about 8 or so minutes.
-The scenery from the Skyride is stunning and the trip means you rarely need winter tires to access the slopes, which makes Grouse the region’s most accessible mountain.
+What makes Grouse different from all the other ski hills is the fact that you have to take a gondola, at the base of the mountain, to reach the top.
+The parking lot is at the foot of the mountain.
+Instead of driving to the top, you board the Skyride gondola for the eight or so minutes to the top.
+The scenery from the gondola is stunning.
+Taking the Skyride means you rarely need winter tires to access the mountain, which makes Grouse the region’s most accessible ski resort.

 Click Grouse Mountain for more information.